Skip to content

 docker stack deploy --with-registry-auth -c <(source .env; envsubst <docker-compose.mariadb-cloud.yml) [STACK_NAME]-mariadb

-The stack should now come back up with all of the nodes being healthy and joined to the cluster.
+The stack should now come back up with all the nodes being healthy and joined to the cluster.

-Verifying cluter health
+Verifying cluster health

 You can verify that all nodes are joined to the cluster via the Docker service logs and scrolling up to look for the members list.
 There should be a list similar to: